comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/g_eval.md

 The way the G-Eval metric works is by first using the task introduction and evaluation criteria to create a set of evaluation steps.
 These evaluation steps are then combined with the task introduction and evaluation criteria to return a single score.

-By default, the `gpt-4o` model is used to generate the final score but you can change this to any model supported by [LiteLLM](https://docs.litellm.ai/docs/providers) by setting the `model` parameter.
+By default, the `gpt-4o` model is used to generate the final score, but you can change this to any model supported by [LiteLLM](https://docs.litellm.ai/docs/providers) by setting the `model` parameter.
 You can learn more about customizing models in the [Customize models for LLM as a Judge metrics](/evaluation/metrics/custom_model.md) section.

 The evaluation steps are generated using the following prompt: